 MalDev Myths

-Since years i see techniques used in MalDev which are obsolete since a long time, or just applied wrongly.
+For years I have seen techniques used in MalDev that have been obsolete for some time now or just applied wrongly.
 A short list.

-When doing MalDev, you have to consider against what you want to protect:
+When doing MalDev, you have to consider against what you want to protect your code:

 • Automated systems which will detect and block your malware